moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 practices into my courses as part of my classroom innovations long-term goal.

-My goal is to clearly define student learning in each course and focus on improve student learning.
-The following lists practices I employ almost universally across all of my courses:
+My goal is to clearly define student learning in each course and focus on improv[ing] student learning.
+The following lists [the teaching] practices I employ almost universally across all of my courses:

-- utilize learning objective mastery rubric-based assessment,
+- utilize learning objective mastery rubric-based assessment [something is awkward about this sentence. read it out loud],
 - use exam reflection surveys,
 - increase the amount of in-class active learning and decrease in-class lecturing,